esitarz/docs-1/content/integration-services/authorizenet/authorize-only-transaction.md

 ---
-title: Authorizenet: Authorize Only Transaction
+title: Authorize.Net: Authorize Only Transaction
 date: 2018-04-16
-category:Authorizenet
+category: Authorize.Net
 ---

-##  __Authorize Only Transaction Overview
+##  Authorize Only Transaction Overview

 Though a payment is not actually being captured, the Authorize Only transaction method involves just as many integration calls as Authorizing and